jgathogo/hpa/USERSTORIES.md

  * Project documentation
    * ~~Add a README file – explain what this project is all about~~
    * ~~Add this USERSTORIES.md~~
+   * Update README - See [Github help pages](https://help.github.com/articles/about-readmes/) on how to write a helpful one.
  * Create landing home page with a list of HPA Apps
     * Use Bootstrap to create website shell – include menus, header and footers
     * Bootstrap – CDN or host locally?
 Consider pros and cons